-In 2012, Craig joined the School of Applied Sciences at Edinburgh Napier University as Lecturer and Principal Investigator and was appointed Research Leader in Biomedical Sciences in October 2016.
+In 2012, Craig joined the School of Applied Sciences at Edinburgh Napier University as Lecturer and Principal Investigator and was appointed Research Leader in Biomedical Sciences in October 2016 and Associate Professor in August 2018.
 At Napier Craig's academic role focuses on both research and teaching of undergraduate and postgraduate degrees.
 Research in Craig’s group is currently supported by funding from Crohn's in Childhood Research Association (CICRA) and the CSO and focusses on three main areas: